| Available Languages: | English | Español | Français | 日本語 (Nihongo) | Português | Русский (Russkiy) | 中文 (简) (Simplified Chinese) | |

 cat: /Users/chrisp/.Xauthority: No such file or directory

 Class: Mostly harmless.
-It is unknown where these messages come from and they seem to have no impact on operations.
+This issue seems to have no impact on operations.
 You can get rid of them by running touch .Xauthority in your home directory.

 Gdk-WARNING **: locale not supported by C library